 Field-to-BIM – for accurate and complete as-built documentation

 Once the building is up and running, laser scanning equipment and advanced layout tools can be used to keep your BIM model up to date.
 These tools offer a more efficient way to document retrofits or modifications, and transfer them to the BIM model directly.

 Validation and operations readiness

 Anyone responsible for making sure a building's safety systems pass their inspections knows how much paperwork is involved.
 With laser scanning equipment and BIM-based handover documentation, you can enjoy the peace of mind that your as-built documentation will be helpful during the whole building lifecycle.

 Designed for smooth operations

 By partnering with Hilti early on your project, operation requirements can be incorporated into the design.
 The proposals you receive aim to be optimized for the whole lifecycle, especially the efficient management of inhabited buildings.

-Integrated design services from Hilti
+BIM design services from Hilti